-Mo0,1,2,3,4 Figure 1 - Measurements of Minimum Clear Opening
+Figure 1 - Measurements of Minimum Clear Opening

-3.08 Hatches & Companionways 3.08.1 Hatch covers forward of the maximum beam station shall not open toward the interior of the boat, except hatches in the side of a coachroof or ports having an area of less than $0.071~\text{m}^2$ ($110~\text{in}^2$) 3.08.2 Hatches not conforming with 3.08.1 shall be clearly labelled and used in accordance with the following instruction "NOT TO BE OPENED AT SEA" $$ 3.08.3 A hatch, including a hatch over a locker shall be: a) permanently attached and capable of being firmly shut immediately and remaining firmly shut in a 180° capsize Mo0,1,2,3,4 b) above the water when the boat is heeled 90° Mo0,1,2,3,4 A boat may have a maximum of two hatches on each side of centerline that do not conform to the requirement in b), provided that the opening of each is less than 0.071^2 m (110 in 2) 3.08.4 Companionway hatches: a) fitted with a strong securing arrangement which shall be operable from the exterior and interior even when the boat is inverted $\frac{1}{2}$ b) blocking devices: i capable of being retained in position with the hatch open or shut ii secured to the boat (e.g. by lanyard) for the duration of the race iii permit exit in the event of inversion Mo0,1,2,3,4 3.08.5 if a monohull with Open Cockpit(s): Mo0,1,2,3,4 a) a companionway sill that does not extend below the local sheerline; or Mo0,1,2,3,4 b) a companionway in full compliance with ISO 11812 category A Mo0,1,2,3,4 3.08.6 if a monohull with Contained Cockpit(s) where the companionway extends below the local sheerline, panels capable of blocking the companionway up to the level of the local sheerline whilst giving access to the interior.
-3.09 Cockpits 3.09.1 Cockpits that self-drain quickly by gravity at all angles of heel and are permanently incorporated as an integral part of the boat 3.09.2 A cockpit sole at least 2% LWL above the waterline (or in IMS boats with First Launch before 2003, at least 2% L above the waterline) 3.09.3 A bow, lateral, central or stern well is a cockpit for the purposes of OSR 3.09 3.09.7 Cockpit Volume The maximum combined volume below lowest coamings of all contained cockpits shall be: Extract MoMu0,1 a) primary launch before April 1992: 6% (LWL x maximum beam x freeboard abreast the cockpit) b) primary launch after March 1992 as above for the appropriate category except that "lowest coamings" shall not include any aft of the FA station and no extension of a cockpit aft of the working deck shall be included in calculation of cockpit volume 3.09.8 Cockpit Drains Cockpit drain cross section area of unobstructed openings (after allowance for screens if fitted) shall be at least that of: a) $2\ x\ 25\ mm$ (1") diameter or equivalent for a boat less than 8.5 m (28') LH b) $4 \times 20 \text{ mm}$ (3/4") diameter or equivalent for a boat 8.5 m (28') LH or greater

-3.10 Sea Cocks or Valves

-Permanently installed sea cocks or valves on all through-hull openings below the waterline except for integral deck scuppers and instrument through-hulls
+3.08 Hatches & Companionways 3.08.1 Hatch covers forward of the maximum beam station shall not open toward the interior of the boat, except hatches in the side of a coachroof or ports having an area of less than $0.071~m^2$ (110 in ) 3.08.2 Hatches not conforming with $3.08.1$ shall be clearly labelled and used in accordance with the following instruction "NOT TO BE OPENED AT SEA" 3.08.3 A hatch, including a hatch over a locker shall be: a) permanently attached and capable of being firmly shut immediately and remaining firmly shut in a $180^{\circ}$ capsize Mo0,1,2,3,4 b) above the water when the boat is heeled $90^{\circ}$ Mo0,1,2,3,4 A boat may have a maximum of two hatches on each side of centerline that do not conform to the requirement in b), provided that the opening of each is less than $0.071^2$ m (110 in ) 3.08.4 Companionway hatches: a) fitted with a strong securing arrangement which shall be operable from the exterior and interior even when the boat is inverted $\frac{1}{2}$ b) blocking devices: i capable of being retained in position with the hatch open or shut ii secured to the boat (e.g. by lanyard) for the duration of the race iii permit exit in the event of inversion Mo0,1,2,3,4 3.08.5 if a monohull with Open Cockpit(s): Mo0,1,2,3,4 a) a companionway sill that does not extend below the local sheerline; or Mo0,1,2,3,4 b) a companionway in full compliance with ISO 11812 category A Mo0,1,2,3,4 3.08.6 if a monohull with Contained Cockpit(s) where the companionway extends below the local sheerline, panels capable of blocking the companionway up to the level of the local sheerline whilst giving access to the interior.
+3.09 Cockpits 3.09.1 Cockpits that self-drain quickly by gravity at all angles of heel and are permanently incorporated as an integral part of the boat 3.09.2 A cockpit sole at least $2\%$ LWL above the waterline (or in IMS boats with First Launch before 2003, at least $2\%$ L above the waterline) 3.09.3 A bow, lateral, central or stern well is a cockpit for the purposes of OSR 3.09 3.09.7 Cockpit Volume The maximum combined volume below lowest coamings of all contained cockpits shall be: b) primary launch after March 1992 as above for the appropriate category except that "lowest coamings" shall not include any aft of the FA station and no extension of a cockpit aft of the working deck shall be included in calculation of cockpit volume 3.09.8 Cockpit Drains Cockpit drain cross section area of unobstructed openings (after allowance for screens if fitted) shall be at least that of: a) $2 \times 25 \text{ mm}$ (1") diameter or equivalent for a boat less than 8.5 m (28') LH b) $4 \times 20 \text{ mm}$ (3/4") diameter or equivalent for a boat 8.5 m (28') LH or greater 3.10 Sea Cocks or Valves Permanently installed sea cocks or valves on all through-hull openings below the waterline except for integral deck scuppers and instrument through-hulls 3.11 Sheet Winches Sheet winches mounted in such a way that an operator is not required to be substantially below deck